Enterprise Resource Planning (ERP) Software

-Enterprise Resource Planning (ERP) Software Packages, are computer programs that streamline business processes, improve the traceability of information, manage references (products, articles, stocks) and third parties (suppliers and subcontractors).
-The fundamental difference between an Enterprise Resource Planning software package and a management software is the sharing of a single database by all business modules.
+Enterprise Resource Planning (ERP) Software streamline business processes, improve the traceability of information, manage references (products, articles, stocks) and third parties (suppliers and subcontractors).
+The fundamental difference between an Enterprise Resource Planning software package and a management software is the sharing of a single database for all business modules.
 The centralization of data and its exploitation via the various modules make it possible to manage the various activities of the company (stocks, suppliers, invoicing, customer relations, accounting, etc.).

 To manage the information system (IS) of an organization seamlessly and consistently, ERP software remains the ideal tool.

 Traditional ERP solutions rely on a logic of managing products and articles.
-They are therefore acclaimed by companies selling goods and less used by service SMEs and smaller companies.
+They are therefore used by companies selling goods and less used by service SMEs and smaller companies.
 These primarily want to centralize their information (data integrity) and simplify their IS in order to save resources.
 An ERP consists of modules that fulfill a "business" mission as would conventional software: